UK downgrade pressures reluctant Osborne to change course

 Osborne originally gambled that by slashing spending, growth rates of between 2 and 3 percent would kick in from 2013.

-With government spending so restricted, many investors' hopes lie with the Bank of England.
-Its governor, Mervyn King, this month voted to restart buying of government bonds.
+With government spending so restricted, many investors' hopes lie with the Bank.
+Its governor, Mervyn King, this month voted to restart government-bond buying.
 Although in the minority, his change of heart suggested the bank may be closer than expected to pursuing more stimulus.

 If Osborne slows his debt reduction plans, he could upset bond investors and throw his deficit targets further off course.